vitaliy-rusinov/OktoberfestFoodDataset/README.md

 ![Occurance heat map](images/Occurance_heatmap.png)

 ## Benchmark
 For training object detection models we've been using [tensorflow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 We trained several different approaches and got best results for an Single Shot Detector (SSD) with Feature Pyramid Networks (FPN).
 Our evaluation metric was the area under the precision-recall curve on a test set of 86 images (as our goal was to count we ignored the localization).
-We also used the data from the last two days to evaluate the models trained on the data from the first 9 days, as well as other data splits.
+We also used the data from the last two days to evaluate the models trained on the data from the first 9 days.

 Approach | Backbone model | AUC | Example precision@recall
  --- | --- | --- | ---